 The implementation of CTL is mandatory each time a municipality is willing to reclassify a plot of land that was not primarily intended for housing into a housing zone or into a mixed zone subject to the elaboration of a PAP NQ or “existing development” (“PAP QE”).

-(ii) Introduction of a simplified modification procedure of the PAG
+Introduction of a simplified modification procedure for the PAG

 The bill as amended allows the municipalities to use a simplified procedure to amend their PAG, which is supposed to shorten the timeframe from 12 to 7 months.

-However, this simplified procedure will only be open for minor adjustments of the PAG which do not affect its intrinsic logic and coherence.
+However, this simplified procedure will only be available for minor adjustments of the PAG which do not affect its intrinsic logic and coherence.

 Finally, the bill as amended introduces a new procedure regarding urban reparcelling which should allow that the lands owned by recalcitrant landlords who refuse to cooperate in the servicing of the PAP NQ but vital for its development are exchanged with plots within the PAP NQ that can be developed at a later stage.